 Jennifer McNeil is an Orange County newborn photographer with over 10 years of experience.
 She completed The Shelf Series with her own son in 2017, capturing a shelf photo every month for his first year.
 In the 11th month, she captured this great image of him seemingly floating away from the shelf!

-“It was a total fluke.
+โIt was a total fluke.
 Sure, I planned to have him upside down, but I thought he would possibly put his arms up like a handstand.
-At first, when he twisted, I thought ‘nooo’ but then I ended up loving how it turned out,” Jenn says.
+At first, when he twisted, I thought โnoooโ but then I ended up loving how it turned out,โ Jenn says.

 This post may contain affiliate links.
 If you make a purchase after clicking one, I may receive a small commission at no cost to you.

-How TF This Shocking Look is Achieved
+How This Shocking Look is Achieved

-Jenn says, “People used to ask me in shock how I was able to get a baby to be still on a shelf.”
-So if you weren’t sure till now how it was done, believe me, you’re not alone!
+Jenn says, โPeople used to ask me in shock how I was able to get a baby to be still on a shelf.โ So if you werenโt sure till now how it was done, believe me, youโre not alone!
+The actual secret behind baby-on-a-shelf photography is that the babies are always lying on the ground.
+The shelf isnโt attached to a wall at all, itโs just lying on the floor at the babyโs feet.

 While the idea is actually super simple, the execution?
 Not so much.
-For one thing, this means you’ll have to be up high – holding a camera directly over your baby – to get the head-on look in these photos.
+For one thing, this means youโll have to be up high – holding a camera directly over your baby – to get the head-on look in these photos.
 (To be clear, dropping any camera – even a smartphone – on your baby is bad and will hurt them.)

 A safer alternative could be photographing it from the side as if you were looking at the shelf from an angle instead of standing right in front of it.
 But the shelf not being attached to anything can pose its own problems with older babies, as well.

-Jenn recalls the learning curve when photographing her growing son: “I had to tape the shelf down, or my son would flip it over, every time.
+Jenn recalls the learning curve when photographing her growing son: โI had to tape the shelf down, or my son would flip it over, every time.
 I also use a sandbag weight for some of the poses depending on the baby’s mobility and such.
-This means there is a lot to edit to achieve the final look.”
+This means there is a lot to edit to achieve the final look.โ

 - Measurement: Crafted at a perfect 24 inches, providing ample space for…